phughesmcr/bibtok/db/README.md

 The `pericopes.json` file is a JSON version of the file `2450.Pericopes.xls` from [the OP on this forum thread](https://community.logos.com/forums/t/70978.aspx) created by user "Robert M. Warren"
 Posted: Sun, Jun 2 2013 8:04 AM.
 No license is specified.

+## catechism.json

+The 1662 Book of Common Prayer's "A Catechism".
+Extracts from The Book of Common Prayer, the rights in which are vested in the Crown, are reproduced by permission of the Crown's patentee, Cambridge University Press.